marcusgia2505/classEx_doc/docs/Elements.rst

 The Mixtral AI feedback element allows you to send a request that includes a student's answer and a specific prompt to receive tailored AI-generated feedback.
 This feedback is crafted based on the provided prompt and is intended for display to students.

-to use the feature you need to Configure the input element, variable name and a textbox for capturing the student's answer in the first stage.
+To use the feature you need to configure the input element, variable name and a textbox for capturing the student's answer in the first stage.
 In the next stage of the game, you need to use the same input variable that you set previously and define the output variable name(to store the feedback), and the prompt.
 For the prompt, you can define a scenario,questions,sample solution,etc in the textbox.

 variable
-	Ensure all variable's names are clearly defined and used consistently.
+	Ensure all variable names are clearly defined and used consistently.

 	The temperature is a parameter that influences the randomness of the model responses.
 A higher temperature value results in more varied and creative responses, while a lower value makes the responses more focused and deterministic.
 It is a measure of how much randomness is introduced into the generated text.